nhannguyen95/algorithms/additional-learning/networking/tcpip/12-data-link-layer.md

 Another cool feature of modern switches is the **Virtual Local Area Networks (VLANs)**.
 Basically, you can configure a switch to group its ports in groups, traffic will spread only between ports inside the same group and not between different group.

+---

+**unicast addresses** – represent a single LAN interface.
+A unicast frame will be sent to a specific device, not to a group of devices on the LAN.

+**multicast addresses** – represent a group of devices in a LAN.
+A frame sent to a multicast address will be forwarded to a group of devices on the LAN.

+**broadcast addresses** – represent all device on the LAN.
+Frames sent to a broadcast address will be delivered to all devices on the LAN.